 - 1.1 At Collyer's, we expect all members of our community to promote a calm, inclusive and collaborative learning environment through high standards of behaviour, and compliance with the Codes of Conduct for students and staff. - 1.2 We are committed to maintaining a campus free from any form of bullying or harassment.
-We celebrate diversity and believe that all members of the college community have the right to work and study in an environment of mutual respect and safety. - 1.3 We encourage students to become independent, resilient and self-disciplined, taking responsibility for themselves and recognising the impact of their actions on the wellbeing of others and their environment. - 1.4 In choosing to study at Collyer's, students agree to abide by the Student Code of Conduct, which is included in the enrolment handbook, on the college website and considered within college induction. - 1.5 When a student's behaviour does not meet the standards set out in the Student Code of Conduct, incidents of misconduct will be managed in accordance with the procedures which accompany this policy.
-Where misconduct leads to risk of, or actual harm, college safeguarding procedures will also apply. - 1.6 All staff have a responsibility to assist in maintaining high standards of behaviour in all collegerelated activities, on and off site and online.
-Staff are given guidance on promoting student compliance with the Code of Conduct through the Staff Handbook, Inset and the day to day support of senior staff.
+We celebrate diversity and believe that all members of the college community have the right to work and study in an environment of mutual respect and safety. - 1.3 We encourage students to become independent, resilient and self-disciplined, taking responsibility for themselves and recognising the impact of their actions on the wellbeing of others and their environment. - 1.4 In choosing to study at Collyer's, students agree to meet the expectations set out in the Student Contract and to abide by the Student Code of Conduct, both of which are published on the college website and considered within college induction. - 1.5 When a student's behaviour does not meet the standards set out in the Student Contract and Code of Conduct, college staff will intervene.
+Incidents of misconduct will be managed in accordance with the procedures which accompany this policy.
+Where misconduct leads to risk of, or actual harm, the Safeguarding and Child Protection Policy and/or the Fitness to Study Procedure may also apply. - 1.6 All staff have a responsibility to assist in maintaining high standards of behaviour in all collegerelated activities, on and off site and online.
+Staff are given guidance on promoting student compliance with the Contract and Code of Conduct through the Staff Handbook, Inset and the day-to-day support of senior staff.